DCVC-MV: Deep Contextual Multiview Video Compression with Efficient Inter-View Prediction: Proposed Framework

-In this paper, considering that motion similarity exists between neighboring views, we propose a feature-based inter-view motion vector prediction method.
-As shown in Fig.~\ref{fig:IVMVP}, we store the bi-directional decoded motion difference features ($\hat{M}_t^{V_0, f}$,$\hat{M}_t^{V_0, b}$) of the current independent-view frame $x_t^{V_0}$ (with $\frac{H}{2}$ $\times$ $\frac{W}{2}$ resolution) into the inter-view motion context buffer.
-When compressing the motion vectors of the current dependent-view frame $x_t^{V_i}$, we feed ($\hat{M}_t^{V_0, f}$,$\hat{M}_t^{V_0, b}$) into motion encoder to leverage the inter-view motion correlation.
+To further exploit inter-view motion similarity, we propose an inter-view motion feature propagation method.
+The decoded bi-directional motion difference features $(\hat{D}_t^{V_{id},f}, \hat{D}_t^{V_{id},b})$ from the corresponding independent-view frame $x_t^{V_{id}}$ (of resolution $H/2 \times W/2$) are stored in the decoded motion feature buffer.
+When compressing the dependent-view frames $x_t^{V_k}$, these inter-view motion features are provided as additional conditioning to the motion encoder, enabling it to reduce cross-view motion redundancy.

-We implement different motion feature fusion adaptors ($f_{m}$) using depth blocks~\cite{li2023neural} to integrate temporal and inter-view motion difference features.
-As shown in Fig.~\ref{fig:reference_propagation}(a), when the bi-directional reference frames of the dependent-view video are I-frames, we use $f_{m_0}$ to fuse only inter-view motion difference features ($\hat{M}_t^{V_0, f}$, $\hat{M}_t^{V_0, b}$) are fused.
+We propose to fuse the inter-view and temporal motion features adaptively using dedicated motion feature fusion adaptors ($f_{\theta}$), implemented with depth-wise blocks~\cite{li2023neural}.
+The fusion strategy is determined by the frame types of temporal references.
+If the bi-directional references are I-frames, as illustrated in Fig.~\ref{fig:reference_propagation}(a), we only fuse the motion difference features across views ($\hat{D}_t^{V_{id}, f}$, $\hat{D}_t^{V_{id}, b}$) using $f_{{\theta}_0}$:

-As shown in Fig.~\ref{fig:reference_propagation}(b), when the forward reference frame of the dependent-view video is I-frame and the corresponding backward reference frame is B-frame, we use $f_{m_1}$ to fuse the backward temporal motion difference feature $M_b^{V_i}$ and the inter-view motion difference features ($\hat{M}_t^{V_0, f}$, $\hat{M}_t^{V_0, b}$) are fused.
+where ``$||$" denotes channel-wise concatenation, while $D_{out}$ and $D_{in}$ represent the output and input features of the fusion adaptor, respectively.
+If the backward reference is B-frame and the forward reference is I-frame, as shown in Fig.~\ref{fig:reference_propagation}(b), we fuse the motion difference features across views ($\hat{D}_t^{V_{id}, f}$, $\hat{D}_t^{V_{id}, b}$) and the backward motion difference feature $D_b^{V_k}$ using $f_{\theta_1}$:

-As shown in Fig.~\ref{fig:reference_propagation}(c), when the forward reference frame is B-frame and the backward reference frame is I-frame, we use $f_{m_2}$ to fuse the forward temporal motion difference context $M_f^{V_i}$ and the inter-view motion difference features ($\hat{M}_t^{V_0, f}$, $\hat{M}_t^{V_0, b}$).
+If the backward reference is I-frame and the forward reference is B-frame, as shown in Fig.~\ref{fig:reference_propagation}(c), we fuse the motion difference features across views ($\hat{D}_t^{V_{id}, f}$, $\hat{D}_t^{V_{id}, b}$) and the forward temporal motion difference feature $D_f^{V_k}$ using $f_{\theta_2}$: